Estimated reading time: 7 minutes

 Do you want to start a small business blog?

-As they say, proactive vs. reactive wins the race especially when it comes to starting a small business blog!
+As they say, proactive vs. reactive wins the race, especially when starting a small business blog!
 (Or is it slow and steady?)
-Either way, you’re helping your company better stand out online.
+Either way, you’re helping your company stand out better online.
 As more and more small businesses open shop, that’s an increasingly difficult thing to do!
 To help you move forward with your blog (and avoid some hurdles), we’ve come up with a few considerations, stats, and tips.

 What to initially expect

-First, be prepared, because as soon as you sit down and start writing, those ideas will start flowing like Niagara Falls and then into a perfect whirlwind of imaginative and super helpful info!
-Hope you’re a fast typer!
+First, be prepared because as soon as you sit down and start writing, those ideas will start flowing like Niagara Falls and then into a perfect whirlwind of imaginative and super helpful info!
+I hope you’re a fast typer!

 **Sound of Record Scratching**